Rajat-R-Bapuri/DSP-Lab-Android-Demos/Java_Demos/JavaBasics.md

 }
 ```

-Create a file named as mainClass.java and use the following code.
+Create a file named as **mainClass.java** and use the following code.
 Comments have been provided in the code, which makes it self-explanatory.
+You need to have both these Java files in the same directory.

 ```java
 public class mainClass extends Student{ // use extends keyword to inherit from a class